pcvonz/godot_workshop_01/README.md

 ##Extra credit!

-There is still an exhaustive amount of features to cover.
-If you want to stick around I recommend adding a few things to this game:
+There is still an exhaustive amount of features to cover, I recommend adding a few things to this game.
+You can either stick around and complete these, or do them at home.

 * Add a health pickup *
 * Add a node that makes the player "win" when the player collides with it \*\*